Our lawyers are handling Tepezza lawsuits throughout the country.

 February 16, 2023: Nine Tepezza product liability lawsuits alleging that the drug caused hearing damage have been filed in federal courts since the start of 2023.

 One of the most recently filed Tepezza cases is Diaz v.
-Horizon Therapeutics USA Inc. (1:23-cv-00896), which was filed on February 14, 2023, in the Northern District of Illinois.
+Horizon Therapeutics USA Inc. (1:23-cv-00896), filed on February 14, 2023, in the Northern District of Illinois.
 The plaintiff, Norma Diaz, is a resident of California who suffered from thyroid eye disease and Grave’s disease.
 Diaz received a series of Tepezza infusions between November 2021 and April 2022.
 Diaz experienced a severe adverse reaction to the Tepezza infusions which caused permanent hearing loss and tinnitus.

 February 14, 2023: Horizon Therapeutics is moving to dismiss the Tepezza hearing loss lawsuits filed against it based on the federal preemption doctrine.
 In a motion to dismiss filed last week in one of the pending Tepezza lawsuits, Horizon argued that the plaintiff’s product liability claims are preempted by federal law because the contents of the warning label for Tepezza were regulated by the FDA.
 We see similar preemption motions in nearly all product liability mass torts involving failure to warn claims and the argument is rarely successful.